St. Catharines: Downtown

-Numerous efforts have been made to improve the downtown; the restructuring of manufacturing resulted in a loss of jobs and retail businesses.
+Numerous efforts have been made to improve the downtown.
+The restructuring of manufacturing resulted in a loss of jobs and retail businesses.
 In the early 21st century, city, university, and private developers undertook several initiatives to revive downtown, related to urban design, clustering activities to attract people to the area as a destination from day through evening events.

 In 2006, city council approved converting one-way arteries through the city centre to allow for two-way traffic, to make it easier for people to make their way around the city to explore it.
 In terms of urban planning and use, two-way traffic improves circulation within the area.
 The city wanted to improve downtown as a destination, rather than a place to pass through.
-The council also want to have downtown St. Catharines on the Wine Route, a driving tour of Niagara wineries and an Ontario Wine Council initiative to boost the number of visitors to the region's many wineries.
+The council also wanted to have downtown St. Catharines on the Wine Route, a driving tour of Niagara wineries and an Ontario Wine Council initiative to boost the number of visitors to the region's many wineries.
 The Wine Route was modified to officially redirect winery goers through the downtown starting in 2012.
 The first phase of two-way traffic was completed in 2009, with St. Paul and King streets being converted.
 The cost of the conversion was $3.5 million and was shared with Niagara Region.
 In 2012, most observers concluded that the change had achieved its goals; it garnered national media attention.

 In 2009, $54 million in joint federal, provincial and municipal funding was announced for the construction of a performing arts centre in the city's core, officially opened in September 2015 as the FirstOntario Performing Arts Centre.
 Complementing the centre, which features concert, dance and film venues, is Brock University's Marilyn I. Walker School of Fine and Performing Arts.
 The university renovated the former Canada Hair Cloth Building to use for the school.
 This former industrial building is behind St. Paul Street and next to the municipal performing arts centre.

 In late 2011, city council approved moving forward with the construction of a new spectator facility to replace the crumbling Garden City Arena Complex, built in 1938.
 Council voted to build a U-shaped facility, which will be home to the Niagara IceDogs, an Ontario Hockey League team, and be able to host other events, such as concerts.
 It would have room for 4,500 to 5,300 spectators.
 The goal is to keep the cost of the facility at or below $50 million and to build it on a swath of land known locally as the lower-level parking lot, behind St. Paul Street and abutting Highway 406.
 Council's commitment to build the facility resulted in IceDogs' owner Bill Burke promising to sign a 20-year lease with the city after he threatened to move his team if the city chose not to build a new arena.